Max Muncy Preview, Player Props: Dodgers vs. Padres

 Max Muncy At The Plate

-- He ranks 137th in batting average, 61st in on base percentage, and 25th in slugging among qualified hitters in baseball.
+- He ranks 137th in batting average, 67th in on base percentage, and 23rd in slugging among the qualified batters in MLB action.

-- Muncy will look to extend his four-game hitting streak.
-He's batting .250 with two homers during his last outings.
+- Muncy enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .286 with three homers.

-- He has hit a home run in 24.4% of his games this year, and 6.7% of his trips to the plate.
+- In 25.0% of his games this year, he has hit a home run, and 6.9% of his trips to the plate.

-- In 43.7% of his games this season, Muncy has picked up at least one RBI.
-In 26 of those games (21.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in 11 contests.
+- Muncy has driven in a run in 53 games this season (44.2%), including 26 games with more than one RBI (21.7%).
+He has also driven home three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.